 See Related: Best Things to Do in Freising

 6. Mannheim TV Tower

-If you want to view the entire Luisenpark at once, climbing the Mannheim TV tower is a good idea.
+If you want to view the entire Luisenpark simultaneously, climbing the Mannheim TV tower is a good idea.
 It’s near one of the park’s entrances, and you can return later with the same park ticket.

-It is a 205-meters tall telecommunication tower, with a revolving restaurant at 124 meters high revolving restaurant.
+It’s a 205-meters tall telecommunication tower with a revolving restaurant at 124 meters high revolving restaurant.
 There is also an observation deck at 120 meters.

 Arial views of Luisenpark, the city, the Palatinate forest, and Odenvald are spectacular from here.
 They form part of the most beautiful things to see in Mannheim.